FAQs

 Quality of life is the focus of this practice.
 How it is attained varies with each pet as it relates to their specific medical issues and history as well as their personality and behaviour.
 We will discuss and address the family’s needs, abilities and desires to provide care for their pet.
 There are often many options that can be discussed once we review the available information.

 When a reasonable quality of life cannot be managed, euthanasia is an appropriate consideration to avoid ongoing distress and discomfort.
-It is a difficult decision to make, but I believe it to be a very reasonable choice.
+It is a difficult decision to make, but we believe it to be a very reasonable choice.

 Are there options for Palliative and Hospice care?

-As pets approach the end of their lives, they often have many of the same infirmities that people have.
-Palliative and hospice care is appropriate for some pets when they have health issues that affect their day to day living.
-They are often associated with age but not necessarily so.
-In palliative care, our goal is not to cure but to support the pet and family to help maintain an acceptable quality of life.
+In palliative care, the goal is not to cure but to support the pet and family to help maintain an acceptable quality of life.
 There may be a number of options that can be offered in palliative care.
 Some problems are treated easily and some require more support over time to maintain comfort.
 Comfort is very important.
 Diagnostic testing is still available as needed, but we can be more selective about how we choose to pursue testing in that it needs to have a reasonable chance of creating a positive benefit for the pet.
-I generally rely on your family veterinarian for blood-work as additional assistance is almost always needed.
 Palliative care can be rather simple for some pets and more complicated for others.
 There may be a number of options on how we can support your friend.
 Regular ongoing visits are a necessary part of palliation to help maintain a good QOL (quality of life) and to adjust care over time.
-Optimal care may still require some visits to a hospital.
+Optimal care may still require some visits with a veterinarian.

 What should I do while I am waiting for the appointment?